BPCI-Robotics/notebook-24-25/notebook.md

 * We can use a color sensor instead of a vision sensor.
 It is more specialized, and it may be more reliable.
 * We can try to decide the color and direction of the robot at runtime.
 This has already been implemented, but it is untested.
 * In the future, it would make sense to add tracking wheels to the robot.

+## Post-submission log

+Here is the log of our activities after we submitted the notebook for provincials.

+### Tue, February 18

+Today we learned that we qualified for provincials.
+We worked on the wall stake mechanism today and the code.

+**Code issues**

+It doesn't work.
+At this point, I have the idea of basing it off the example project, rather than writing it from scratch.
+I used a lot of features of C++ which I am unfamiliar with.
+I know I can write code in C that works, so I'm thinking of keeping the code as pure as the C++ api will allow.

+For now, we are